18F/core-values/pages/vision-mission.md

 Our **vision** is our ultimate goal.
 When we succeed, how will the world be changed? _Where_ are we going?

-This is distinct from our mission; _what_ we will need to do in order to get to that future world, or our [values](core-values/index.html): how we're going to do it.
+This is distinct from our **mission**; _what_ we will need to do in order to get to that future world, or our [values](core-values/index.html): how we're going to do it.

 ## Problem statement

-If we think the world must change, it also means think that something is currently broken.
+If we think the world must change, it means we have concluded something is broken.

 Government does not work optimally because agencies are missing great: